Tony Pérez: Legacy

 Pérez was inducted into the Cincinnati Reds Hall of Fame in 1998.
-On May 27, 2000, in an on-field pre-game ceremony at Cinergy Field (formerly Riverfront Stadium) with family and former teammates and managers, the Reds retired his number, 24.
+On May 27, 2000, in an on-field pre-game ceremony at Cinergy Field with family and former teammates and managers, the Reds retired his number, 24.

 In 2000, Pérez was elected to the Baseball Hall of Fame in Cooperstown, New York, garnering 385 votes on 499 ballots for a total of 77.15%, just over the three-quarters minimum required for induction.
 He was inducted in July 2000 along with Sparky Anderson, Carlton Fisk, Bid McPhee and Turkey Stearnes.
 In his induction speech, he said, "I doubt that a king at his coronation feels better than me today."
 Each year since his induction, he has attended the weekend ceremonies, including riding in the annual parade and playing in the annual golf outing and old-timers' baseball game.

 Pérez was inducted into the Hispanic Heritage Baseball Museum Hall of Fame in 2001 at a pre-game ceremony held at the San Francisco Giants' Pacific Bell Park.
-That same year he threw out the ceremonial first pitch at the 2001 All-Star Game at the Seattle Mariners' Safeco Field; he had played at the Mariners' previous home, the Kingdome, during the 1979 All-Star Game.
+That same year he threw out the ceremonial first pitch at the 2001 All-Star Game at Safeco Field in Seattle.
+He had played at the Kingdome in Seattle during the 1979 All-Star Game.
 Pérez in 1998 was inducted into the Caribbean Baseball Hall of Fame, which honors those that have made significant achievements in the Caribbean Series.
 He was one of 24 inaugural inductees into the Latino Baseball Hall of Fame in 2010.
 He was inducted in 2010 to the Cuban Sports Hall of Fame.

-In 2011, with Pérez and his sons in attendance at opening ceremonies of the Museo del Deporte de Puerto Rico in Guaynabo, the Commonwealth of Puerto Rico, his adopted homeland, presented him with a surprise honor.
+In 2011, with Pérez and his sons in attendance at opening ceremonies of the Museo del Deporte de Puerto Rico in Guaynabo, Puerto Rico, his adopted homeland, presented him with a surprise honor.
 He was proclaimed an official "native son" of Puerto Rico "for his dedication to the commonwealth as a family and community member, and for his impressive baseball accolades while representing the island."
-Also present were fellow Hall-of-Famers Orlando Cepeda and Roberto Alomar plus Vera Clemente, widow of Roberto Clemente.
+Also present were fellow Hall of Famers Orlando Cepeda and Roberto Alomar, as well as Vera Zabala, the widow of Roberto Clemente.

 On August 10, 2014, at the annual Reds Hall of Fame Induction Gala, former Reds teammates Johnny Bench and Joe Morgan along with Pérez himself announced that the Reds would erect a statue of Pérez outside Great American Ball Park.